ianjohnson/jupiterace/hash-table/README.md

 ;

 100 1 1 hashtable ht chf"chcf"
-hash-initialise

 ( Insert a key/value )
-ascii A hash-set .          ( 0 is a new entry )
+ht ascii A hash-set .       ( 0 is a new entry )
 ascii A swap c!             ( Store the key ) ascii Z swap c!             ( Store the value )